golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 Providers should only trust certificate authorities who they can verify and consider safe.

+### Default signature algorithm

+The reference implementation, [Golem certificate](https://github.com/golemfactory/golem-certificate) library by default is using EdDSA signatures with Ed25519 scheme.
+This provides security equivalent of 128 bit symmetric keys.
+The schema does not dictate any specific algorithms and implementors can use different ones based on their needs.

 ## Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).